Arteriosclerosis is defined by thickening and loss of elasticity of the arterial walls.

 Presentation & complications

-- ischaemia or infarction (from stenosis, occlusion, or distal embolism)
+- ischemia or infarction (from stenosis, occlusion, or distal embolism)

 - aneurysmal dilatation